top of page

 • Chronic tension headaches or fatigue – In the spine especially, nerve irritation from joint restrictions can trigger headaches, brain fog, and even affect sleep.

 The key is that joint restrictions don’t just cause pain where they occur.
 They create a domino effect that can compromise nerves, muscles, and circulation well beyond the restricted area.
-That’s why chiropractic adjustments often bring relief in unexpected places—by restoring mobility, they also restore function to the systems depending on it.
+That’s why chiropractic adjustments often bring relief in unexpected places.
+By restoring mobility, they also restore function to the systems depending on it.

 How Do Joint Restrictions Form?